 Why Delta T measurement is so important

-By far the most important parameter of all is the Delta T, as it tells you the difference between the surface temperature and the dewpoint temperature.
+By far the most important parameter in surface preparedness evaluation of all is the Delta T, as it tells you the difference between the surface temperature and the dewpoint temperature.
 The smaller the difference, the more likely that moisture (or dew) will have condensed on the surface.

 It is generally accepted within the industry that the Delta T should be at least 3°C (5°F) or higher for the coating to be applied.